-Education at the garden enriches the curriculums of schools across the state of Georgia.
-The garden conducts instructional field trips that address state standards, lends materials for self-guided children’s programs, provides resources and programming for science nights, and hosts after-school activities with an environmental focus.
-A variety of professional development opportunities for educators are also offered throughout the year.
+Education at the garden enriches the curricula of schools across the state of Georgia.
+The garden conducts instructional field trips that address state standards, lends materials for self-guided children’s programs, provides resources and programming for science nights, and hosts various seasonal activities with an environmental focus.

-For more information on field trips available, click here.
+For more information about field trips, click here.

 Poster Contest: Give Wildlife a Chance

-Each year the State Botanical Garden co-sponsors a poster contest with the Non-Game Endangered Wildlife Program of the Georgia Department of Natural Resources.
+Each year, the State Botanical Garden co-sponsors a poster contest with the Wildlife Conservation Section of the Georgia Department of Natural Resources.
 The contest provides an opportunity for teachers to introduce their students to Georgia’s native plants and animals.
-Any student in grade K-5 enrolled in a public, private or home school association is eligible to participate.
+Any student in grade K-5 enrolled in a public, private or homeschool association is eligible to participate.

-Posters must portray Georgia non-game (not legally hunted, trapped or fished) wildlife interacting with plants.
+Posters must highlight nongame wildlife (species not hunted or fished for) and/or native plants that live in Georgia.
 Artwork is judged at the local school level in four divisions: kindergarten, first and second grades, third and fourth grade and fifth grade.
-Winners of these local contests are mailed to the garden for entry in the state-level competition.
-The first place statewide winners’ artwork will be featured on a calendar that is distributed to schools and Garden Earth Naturalist Ecology Clubs throughout Georgia.
-Updated rules, guidelines and entry deadlines are posted each November.
+Teachers then electronically submit the first-place winning artwork from each age division to the garden for entry in the state-level competition.
+Updated rules, guidelines and entry deadlines are posted online every fall.